 Southern Sudan, parts of Central Africa, and Western Equatorial Africa, e.g. Sierra Leone, Togo, Senegal.
 Found on savannas and sparsely wooded plains.

 Mammal burrows and such subterranean retreats are used for aestivation during the dry season and for deposition and incubation of eggs.
 Females incubate their 4-10 eggs with their bodies for 3 months.
 Hatchlings range from 10 to 17 inches.
 In ideal conditions they will grow to three feet in length in three years.
 In captivity sexual maturity is reached in 3-4 years.
 Life span is 20-30 years.
 (Record in captivity is 47 years - a record for any captive snake).

 The Royal Python is also known as the Ball Python since it will coil into a tight ball with its head inside when threatened.

-Its small size and gentle nature make it desirable as a pet.
+Its small size and gentle nature make it common in the pet trade.
 Captive-bred rather than imported pets should be encouraged.
 This species is a highly exploited one for the pet trade, and their low reproductive rate and low clutch size make the species vulnerable.
-In addition imported pythons are reluctant to feed in captivity and have parasites.
+In addition, imported pythons are reluctant to feed in captivity and have parasites.

 STATUS IN WILD: